The Top 10 Must See Waterfalls In Iceland

 Like nearby Seljalandsfoss, Skogafoss is easily accessible from the Ring Road while touring the South Coast.
 Linger in the settlement of Skogar and you’ll discover a fascinating folk museum.

-Falling for Skogafoss: 3-night Summer Nights at Ranga self-drive
+See it for yourself on our 3-night Summer Nights at Ranga self-drive

 4. Svartifoss: Skaftafell, Vatnajokull National Park, South Iceland